 Law, Life and Child Custody –Helping You Understand and Fight for Your Parental Rights

-It’s true in law and life that the tendrils of divorce often stretch into very emotional areas.
-That’s especially true when children are involved and the custody of one or more child is contested.
-Each parent believes that they know what is best for the children, and the thought of being cut out of their own child’s life, or not being allowed to spend much time with them, or missing holidays, is deeply unsettling and upsetting.
+In law and in life the tendrils of divorce often stretch into very emotional areas.
+This is especially true when children are involved and custody is contested.
+Each parent believes that they know what is best for the children, and the thought of being cut out of their own child’s life, not being allowed to spend much time with them and/or missing holidays, is deeply unsettling and upsetting.

-Years of experience in this field, however, and representation in dozens of cases have taught me to be cautious, direct with the facts, honest regarding possibilities and probabilities, and not personally invested so I can be objective in my counsel, help my clients make informed decisions, and serve my clients wishes best.
+With that in mind, our years of experience have taught us to be cautious, direct with the facts, honest regarding possibilities and probabilities, and be objective in our counsel.
+We explain the options clearly and help you make informed decisions.

-My goal is to be a sincere advocate and fierce litigator for you if it comes to that, but far before any trial happens, we need to sit down face-to-face, discuss the facts and look at your position in the marital relationship, and the law’s position on child custody.
+Our goal is to be sincere advocates and powerful litigators for you if and when the situation merits.
+However, well before any trial occurs, we need to sit down face-to-face, discuss the facts and look at your position in the marital relationship, and the law’s position on child custody.

 The Law and Child Custody – Best Interests of the Child